Osmose/shield-web-health-study/README.md

 - visits to the designated set of websites (only the top-level hostnames will be collected, e.g. www.facebook.com) -- the list of websites is a subset of the participants list found here: https://www.battleforthenet.com/july12/
 - the participant's interaction with the notification
-- Firefox usage metrics that are likely to be correlated with the participant's receptivity to the notifications, including:
-	-- profile age
-	-- number of open tabs
-	-- number of open windows
-	-- number of active extensions and themes
-	-- if Firefox is the default browser
-	-- whether or not the Do Not Track feature is on

 NOTE: no data is collected in private browsing mode